milanz14/CharityFinder/README.md

 ## CharityFinder

 ### A webapp that helps you find charities in your area or specific causes you are passionate about.
+Save your favorites for quick access to all charities that interest you.

 ## Part of the Springboard Program - Capstone #2
 ### Live deployment: `coming soon`